pmprete/The-Mars-Experience/README.md

 ## Look into the Future

 We choose **#openworldgeneration** challenge because we want all of you to live ***THE MARS EXPERIENCE***.
 Travel further than you ever have without leaving your room.
-Experience and learn about mars in the first person without difficulty, hazard or any inconvenience. ~~[In your face Matt Damon!](http://i.imgur.com/4zw8u9M.jpg)~~
+Experience and learn about Mars in first person without difficulty, hazard or any inconvenience. ~~[In your face Matt Damon!](http://i.imgur.com/4zw8u9M.jpg)~~

 ### Mars is just the beginning, we have a whole universe to explore, and we don't even need to be astronauts.